kristianmandrup/infomatrix-blog/_posts/modules-everywhere.md

 });
 ```

-The *RequireJS optimizer* will strip out the use of `amdefine` above, so it is safe to use this module for your web-based projects too ;)
+The *RequireJS optimizer* will strip out the use of `define` above, so it is safe to use this module for your web-based projects too ;)

 ### The Quickie for Node